Pranav-GT/demo-GT/README.md

 # demo-GT
-This my first git repository
+This is my first git repository
 <BR>
 author-Pranav